kamalkumar1/XamarinPhoneContact/README.md

 7. **Pagination** - Get contact via pagination
 8. **SelectionMode** - It allowed to select the contact single and multiple contact.
 By default single slected will get enabled.

-## CUSTOMISABLE INFORMATON
-BY USING THE BELOW PROPERTIES YOU CAN CUSTOMISE THE CONTACT CONTROL.
 # Contact Configuration Guide
 ### iOS Permissions
 Add the following permissions to your `Info.plist` file to access contacts on iOS: